NERC-CEH/datalab/architecture/add/05-architecture-security.md

 Datalabs has a single Database Connection called `Datalabs`.
 This provides a simple database of users who can access the application.
 User sign up has been turned off so new Datalabs users can only be added by an Auth0 admin.

-#### Extensions

-Datalabs makes use of the Auth0 Authorisation Extension to provide an easy way to define roles and assign them to users.
-These are in turn used to map to permissions within the scope of the authorisation service and the process for this is defined below in [#authorisation-service].

 ### Auth Tokens